co-in/hr32/README.md

-### Converter for better Human Readable Representation of data
+## Human Readable Representation with BCH checksum

-Motivation:
+### Motivation:

-I liked the idea in BIP173, but I didn't like the existing implementations, especially regarding the fixed alphabet and the version for the checksum.
+I liked the idea in [BIP173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki), but I didn't like the existing implementations, especially regarding the fixed alphabet and the version for the checksum.
 Therefore, I decided to make it more flexible.

-Pros:
+### Pros:
 - Configurability
 - Consistency check using BCH checksum
 - Alphabet of 32 symbols (5 bits per symbol)
-- Ability to compose parts of the representation

-Examples:
+### Examples:

 ```go
 package main